dhh1128/codecraft.co/earned-pragmatism.md

 That piqued my curiosity.

-I followed Gene's link and ended up on <a href="http://alistair.cockburn.us/Oath+of+Non-Allegiance" target="_blank">Alistair Cockburn's website</a>.
-Alistair is one of the early torchbearers for the agile software movement.
-I've written previously about <a title="Manifestos" href="../../../2012/09/13/manifestos/" target="_blank">signing the Agile manifesto</a>, so I felt like I was swimming in friendly waters.
+I followed Gene's link and ended up on <a href="manifestos.md" target="_blank">signing the Agile manifesto</a>, so I felt like I was swimming in friendly waters.

 The oath is about being open-minded and pragmatic:
 <p style="margin:1em;padding:1em;background-color:#eee;border:solid 1px black;"><em>I promise not to exclude from consideration any idea based on its source, but to consider ideas across schools and heritages in order to find the ones that best suit the current situation.</em></p>